amyoung01/boreal_wildfire_feedbacks/README.md

 The following code will allow for downloading and runnning of the analysis.

 <span style="color:red"> **WARNING** </span>: Will run the full analysis, including installing libraries and
 downloading all datasets.
-Advised to do this step-by-step.
+Strongly advised to do this step-by-step instead.

 ```bash